 top of page

-The ongoing research topics are plasmon-molecule coupled metal nanoparticles, flexible organic single crystals, luminescent organic compounds and DNA analogues
+The ongoing research topics are plasmon-molecule coupled metal nanoparticles, flexible organic single crystals, luminescent organic compounds and DNA analogues.

 Recent Research Highlights